Home Inspection

 TrussesCut lg

-The home inspector will assess the structural integrity of the roof during their visit.
-They will check for specific structural problems such as roof sagging, roof spreading, as well as rot and rust to key support points.
+The home inspector will assess the roof’s structural integrity during their visit.
+They will check for specific structural problems such as roof sagging, roof spreading, rot, and rust at key support points.

 Sagging occurs in areas across the roof due to weakened joists that hold the roof in place.
 Similarly, roof spreading occurs when the downward pressure of the weight of the entire roof becomes too much and starts to move the structure out of place.
 Typically, these issues are many years in the making.
 The longer they are left untreated, the more severe the damage.

-Problems such as roof sagging and spreading usually arise due to exposure to large amounts of rain and snow, especially if the drainage system is inadequate.
-It can also be an indication of more serious issues, such as the foundation shifting, sinking, or settling.
+Problems such as roof sagging and spreading usually arise from exposure to large amounts of rain and snow, especially if the drainage system is inadequate.
+It can also indicate more serious issues, such as the foundation shifting, sinking, or settling.
 This would require both a roof and foundation repair.

-Home inspectors will assess the roof a couple of ways.
+Home inspectors will assess the roof in a couple of ways.
 Provided it’s safe and weather permitting, the home inspector will walk the roof to get a sense of the strength of the roof sheathing.
-Walking on the roof helps the inspector feel how much flex is in the roof sheathing particularly in key areas such as valleys, around chimneys, chimney saddles, and around roof penetrations.
+Walking on the roof helps the inspector feel how much flex is in the roof sheathing, particularly in crucial areas such as valleys, chimney saddles, and roof penetrations.

 The other way is through the attic space.
 This is an area that often tells the story the best.
 The attic allows you to see prior or current leak activity.
 You can also see whether the roof structure is built from traditional joist and rafter construction or roof trusses.